Advice for visitors of in-patients

 When you leave

-As long as PPE is worn, you will not need to self-isolate after the visit, unless you have been to the intensive care unit, where the mask cannot be specifically fitted.
+As long as PPE is worn, you will not need to self-isolate after the visit.
+This is the case too if you have been to the intensive care unit and had a mask specifically fitted.
+However, if the mask cannot be specifically fitted prior to the intensive care unit visit, you will be advised to self-isolate.
 You will be advised of this by ward staff when arranging your visit.

 You should stay at least 2 metres away from others as you leave the ward/hospital and avoid touching any surfaces.